makersacademy/chitter-challenge/README.md

 3) Connect to the database using \c chitter (or \c chitter_test)
 4) Create the chits table using 01_create_chits_table.sql
 5) Follow 02_add_time_to_table.sql to add time column to Chits table
+6) Follow 03_create_user_table.sql to create users table, do this in both chitter and chitter_test